jy-977/FAANG-Repo/README.md

-# Mamang-Repo
+#:bomb: FAANG!-Repo :bomb:

-Mamang-Repo is a repository for NEW CHALLENGE of career.
+FAANG-Repo is a repository for NEW CHALLENGE of career.
 I aim to join to Mamang in next year (2023) as a Data Engineer.
 The practice of [leet code](https://leetcode.com/) problems is going to be uploaded irregularly for the coding interview.
 This is composed of 3 categories in general